 - Library widget: Log in to Oxford Reference quickly and easily, and choose whether to see results from all of Oxford Reference or only full text entries available via your library

-- Annotation functionality: Select text to highlight and annotate with your own notes.
-This feature is activated by signing in to your 'My Work' account where your annotations can be stored and managed
+- Annotation Functionality: Select text to highlight and annotate with your own notes.
+Sign into your Personal Profile where your annotations can be stored and managed under “My Work”.

 - Oxford Dictionaries Online widget: Double click a word and see the free definition in Oxford Dictionaries Online